-SRMC = marginal heat rate (fuel price + variable transport charge) + VO&M cost where the VO&M cost denotes the variable operating and maintenance cost.
+SRMC = marginal heat rate (fuel price + variable transport charge) + VO&M cost

 This SRMC is then divided by the marginal loss factor (MLF) to determine the merit order of dispatch.
-The assumed MLFs have been obtained from AEMO's website for 2016-1718.
+The assumed MLFs have been obtained from AEMO's website for 2017-1816.

-The SRMC values for all generators are estimated for 2017-18, based on the primary fuel only and considering the average heat rate at maximum capacity.
+The SRMC values for all generators are estimated for 2018-19, based on the primary fuel only and considering the average heat rate at maximum capacity.
 Most of the input values were obtained from publicly available information (SOO, planning reviews, AEMO website, and companies' websites).
 AEMO approaches all generators to provide updated assumptions, including fuel costs and start-up costs on a confidential basis.
 If confidential data is provided, these cost assumptions can be used, otherwise an adjustment of the previous financial year's cost assumptions are used.
 For example for the 2013 review Vinalco provided updated heat rate, fuel price and VO&M cost values for its facilities.